River Trent

 The Trent, the third-longest river in the United Kingdom, has its source in Staffordshire, on the southern edge of Biddulph Moor.
-It flows through and drains the North Midlands into the Humber Estuary.
-The river is known for dramatic flooding after storms and spring snowmelt, which in the past have often caused the river to change course.
+It drains the North Midlands, eventually flowing into the Humber Estuary.
+The river is known for dramatic flooding after storms and spring snowmelt, which in the past have often caused its course to change.

-The river passes through Stoke-on-Trent, Stone, Staffordshire, Rugeley, Burton-upon-Trent and Nottingham before joining the Yorkshire Ouse at Trent Falls to form the Humber Estuary, which empties into the North Sea between Kingston upon Hull in Yorkshire and Immingham in Lincolnshire.
+The river passes through Stoke-on-Trent, Stone, Rugeley, Burton-upon-Trent, Nottingham, Newark-on-Trent and Gainsborough before joining the Yorkshire Ouse at Trent Falls to form the Humber Estuary, which empties into the North Sea between Kingston upon Hull in Yorkshire and Immingham in Lincolnshire.
 The wide Humber estuary has often been characterised as the boundary between the Midlands and Northern England ("The North").

 Name

 The name "Trent" is possibly from a Romano-British word meaning "strongly flooding".
 More specifically, the name may be a contraction of two Romano-British words, tros ("over") and hynt ("way").
 This may indeed indicate a river that is prone to flooding.
 However, a more likely explanation may be that it was considered to be a river that could be crossed principally by means of fords, i.e. the river flowed over major road routes.
 This may explain the presence of the Romano-British element rid (cf. Welsh rhyd, "ford") in various place names along the Trent, such as Hill Ridware, as well as the Old English‐derived ford.
 Another translation is given as "the trespasser", referring to the waters flooding over the land.
-According to Koch at the University of Wales, the name Trent derives from the Romano-British Trisantona, a Romano-British reflex of the combined elements *tri-sent(o)-on-ā- (through-path-augmentative-feminine-) ‘great thoroughfare’.
+According to Koch at the University of Wales, the name Trent derives from Trisantona, a Romano-British reflex of the combined elements *tri-sent(o)-on-ā- (through-path-augmentative-feminine-) 'great thoroughfare'.
 A traditional but almost certainly wrong opinion is that of Izaak Walton, who states in The Compleat Angler (1653) that the Trent is "... so called from thirty kind of fishes that are found in it, or for that it receiveth thirty lesser rivers."